spanikp/SNRdetector/README.md

 Every source file in `eph` or `fun` folder has documentation string and simple explanaition of its funcionality, so if you want to change something, you should be able to understand what's going on in particular function file.

 ## Calibration phase
+At this stage the user equipment should be placed in so called "low-multipath" environment, so no obstacles allowing signal to reflect from should be in the vicinity of antenna.
+The figure below represent the example (see attached file `obs/calibration/example_calibration.18o`) how calibration polynomial functions fitting SNR differences can looks like.

+Note: There is a branch of utility oscillating pattern in measured SNR values caleed *GNSS reflectometry* (for more details see e.g. (Larsonn et. al., 200X)).
+For this reason I would recommend to set the antenna height as it will be used in the real measurement campaign.

 <p align="center">
   <img src="img/example_cal_all-sats.png" width="800"/>
   <br>Example of calibration for data acquired in low-multipath environment</br>